-- (A) Total the harvested production from all commingled practices/types/coverage levels and the calculations used to arrive at the allocated production for each commingled unit. - (B) Explain the reasons given by the insured for the commingling of production. - (7) If production from an IRR EP or MCEU is commingled with production with a NIRR EP or MCEU, such commingling renders any such unit determination void for the current crop year only.
-The total commingled production will be allocated to each IRR and NIRR practice in proportion to the liability (do not include share) for the harvested insured acreage of the commingled units.
-The APH databases for each commingled EP are retained, but will be processed on the revised AR and PW under the same EU.
-When commingling occurs, the descriptor on the revised AR will be revised from EP or MCEU back to EU (or to unit structure that the insured qualifies for). - (i) The PW will be prepared with separate lines representing the applicable practices, guarantees, approved yields, and PTC for the commingled EPs. - (ii) The revised AR must be approved by the AIP's approving official. - (iii) The CIH outlines the eligibility of commingled EPs for the next crop year. - (iv) The revised APH form and revised AR must be approved by the AIP's approving official. - (8) If production from an EU or MCEU with an IRR/NIRR practice is commingled with production with a BU/OU with a NIRR/IRR practice, such commingling renders any such unit determination void for the current crop year only.
-The total commingled production will be allocated to each IRR and NIRR practice in proportion to the liability (do not include share) for the harvested insured acreage of the commingled units.
-The APH databases for each commingled EU, BU, or OU are retained, but will be processed on the revised AR and PW under the same EU, BU, or OU.
-When commingling occurs, the descriptor on the revised AR will be revised to the unit structure that the insured qualifies for. - (i) The PW will be prepared with separate lines representing the applicable practices, guarantees, approved yields, and PTC for the commingled EUs, BUs, or OUs. - (ii) The revised AR must be approved by the AIP's approving official. - (iii) The CIH outlines the eligibility of commingled EUs, BUs, or OUs for the next crop year. - (iv) The revised APH form and revised AR must be approved by the AIP's approving official.
+- (A) Total the harvested production from all commingled practices/types/coverage levels and the calculations used to arrive at the allocated production for each commingled unit. - (B) Explain the reasons given by the insured for the commingling of production. - (7) If production from an EC, EI (IRR), ET, or MCEU is commingled with production from an EC, EI (NIRR), ET, or MCEU, such commingling renders any such unit determination void for the current crop year only.
+The total commingled production will be allocated to each EC, EI (IRR and NIRR), or ET in proportion to the liability (do not include share) for the harvested insured acreage of the commingled units.
+The APH databases for each commingled EC, EI, or ET are retained, but will be processed on the revised AR and PW under the same EU.
+When commingling occurs, the descriptor on the revised AR will be revised from EC, EI, ET, or MCEU back to EU (or to unit structure that the insured qualifies for). - (i) The PW will be prepared with separate lines representing the applicable practices, guarantees, approved yields, and PTC for the commingled ECs, EIs, or ETs. - (ii) The revised AR must be approved by the AIP's approving official. - (iii) The CIH outlines the eligibility of commingled ECs, EIs, or ETs for the next crop year. - (iv) The revised APH form and revised AR must be approved by the AIP's approving official. - (8) If production from an EC, EI, ET, or MCEU is commingled with production from a BU/OU, such commingling renders any such unit determination void for the current crop year only.
+The total commingled production will be allocated to EC, EI (IRR and NIRR), or ET in proportion to the liability (do not include share) for the harvested insured acreage of the commingled units.
+The APH databases for each commingled EC, EI, ET, BU, or OU are retained, but will be processed on the revised AR and PW under the same EC, EI, ET, BU, or OU.
+When commingling occurs, the descriptor on the revised AR will be revised to the unit structure that the insured qualifies for. - (i) The PW will be prepared with separate lines representing the applicable practices, guarantees, approved yields, and PTC for the commingled ECs, EIs, ETs, BUs, or OUs. - (ii) The revised AR must be approved by the AIP's approving official. - (iii) The CIH outlines the eligibility of commingled ECs, EIs, ETs, BUs, or OUs for the next crop year. - (iv) The revised APH form and revised AR must be approved by the AIP's approving official.